ivanpiskun123/supervised_ml_udacity/README.md

 # Machine Learning practical work

 Hi There!

-Tasks are provided by:
+Here are Problem solving and analysis of the topics of the Udacity course "Intro to Machine Learning with PyTorch".

-+ Udacity: "Intro to Machine Learning with PyTorch"
+Topic names are the same as folder names.